[Author’s comment: Some names have been changed for privacy reasons]

 What effect did this experience have on him?

 “Well, I’m glad I don’t have to work there anymore.
 I didn’t like the culture, and the people in the office all kept to themselves.
 You could compare them to battery hens I guess.”
-Connor smiles sadly.
+Callum smiles sadly.

 “My mum is a freelance content writer.
 So, we’ve now decided to get into business together, selling website design, development and content packages.
 I’m currently developing our company website.
 It’s fantastic to do this in my own time, and it’s going to be an awesome site.
 We’ve been to some networking events already and had a lot of interest.
 I guess it’s not every day that a mother and son team pitch their business.
 I’m worried about money, though.
 I need to get some freelance jobs soon.
 I cannot expect my mum and dad to bail me out.
 So, yeah, I’m happy to be free but also really worried.
 One thing I know for sure, I do not want to work in an office again!”

-Connor is a talented web developer and a very conscientious and honest person.
+Callum is a talented web developer and a very conscientious and honest person.
 The environment at the agency wasn’t right for him.
 I struggle to see how anybody – neurodivergent or not – could thrive there.
 But, that is not the point here.

 Employers need to realise that they are not only missing out on retaining valuable employees but are also going against the law by refusing to make adjustments.

 The Equalities Act 2010 puts the duty on employers to make reasonable adjustment plans for disabled workers.
 Non-compliance can end in costly disability discrimination employment tribunals.
 The recent case T Sherbourne versus N Power Ltd is a good example of this.
 The autistic claimant won and is expected to receive a considerable sum of compensation after the remedy hearing on 27th June 2019.

 Callum has decided against taking action.
 He just wants to move on and leave this traumatic experience behind.